cybozu-go/etcdpasswd/docs/mtest.md

 1. functions

-    This suite tests sabactl, sabakan assets, images and ignitions.
+    This suite tests etcdpasswd command and ep-agetn service.

 Each test suite has an entry point of test as `<suite>/suite_test.go`.